-Nicolle has been a nurse since 2005, working mainly with the elderly in extended care facilities.
-Currently, she is employed with Interior Health as a LPN Team Leader, supervising the workers for Ashcroft, Lillooet and Lytton Home Support, Ashcroft Adult Day Program, and Spintlum Lodge, Assisted Living in Lytton.
+Nicolle has been a nurse since 2005, working mainly with the elderly in extended-care facilities.
+Currently, she is employed with Interior Health as an LPN Team Leader, supervising the workers for Ashcroft, Lillooet and Lytton Home Support, Ashcroft Adult Day Program, and Spintlum Lodge, Assisted Living in Lytton.
 She plays an active role in the operation of the funeral home, as does their son Thomas.

-As a family they live a quiet life, and enjoy spending time outdoors, hiking, reading and going out on day trips together.
-They look forward to spending many years as part of the community in Ashcroft, and bringing up their children there.
+As a family, they live a quiet life, and enjoy spending time outdoors, hiking, reading and going out on day trips together.
+They look forward to spending many years as part of the community in Ashcroft.